-By default, new courses are set to allow student participation only between the start and end date.
+By default, new courses are created in Canvas with a status of published and are set to allow student participation only between the start and end date.
 Outside of those dates, students can open a Published coursed, read documents, and watch videos, but cannot participate by taking tests, submitting essays, or posting to discussion boards.

 If the boxes are checked to restrict a student from viewing the course, the student will not even see the course on their list of courses on Canvas, outside of the date range.